PaoloReyes254/FRC_At_Home_2021/README.md

 To design the intake I consider two main things.

 1. The intake needs two rollers to overcome the bumper and move the ball with enough X direction force inside the robot.
-1. Needs to be as simple as possible
+1. Needs to be as simple as possible.

 For that reason I got this intake design: